docs

 Where Medi works at this scale

-For billing companies managing fifty-plus practices that are primarily independent physician practices and smaller specialty groups, Medi's structure holds up in ways that practice-centric systems do not.
+For a fifty-plus book of independent physician practices and specialty groups, Medi's structure holds where practice-centric systems strain.

-Billing-company-first architecture that does not degrade at scale.
-The tenant model matters more at fifty practices than it does at five.
-Medi treats the billing company as the workspace and each practice as a scoped tenant inside it.
-A denial specialist can work every practice's outstanding denials from a single queue without context-switching.
-A poster can process ERAs from multiple practices in one session.
-Practice-scoped permissions mean an offshore team member can be restricted to the specific practices they are assigned without separate login instances.
-That architecture does not change as you add practices.
+**Tenant model that does not degrade.** Medi treats the billing company as the workspace and each practice as a scoped tenant.
+A denial specialist works every practice's denials from one queue; a poster processes ERAs from several practices in one session; an offshore team member can be scoped to assigned practices without separate logins.
+That structure does not change as you add practices.

-Cross-practice reporting that is not bolted on.
-The reporting layer covers the full book — AR aging by practice, collections against targets, denial rates by payer and specialty, ERA exception patterns — with drill-down to the claim level.
-At fifty-plus practices, a manager who has to open each practice separately to assemble a book-level view is spending time on a problem the software should solve.
+**Cross-practice reporting that is not bolted on.** The reporting layer covers the full book, with AR aging by practice, collections against target, denial rates by payer and specialty, and ERA exception patterns, drilling to the claim.
+A manager who opens fifty practices separately to build a book-level view is doing work the software should do.

 ---

-No SOC 2 Type II certification yet.
-Medi is pursuing SOC 2 Type II but has not completed the audit cycle.
-For billing companies whose clients include health systems, large physician groups, or federally-qualified health centers with formal vendor security requirements, this is a real procurement obstacle.
-Many enterprise clients require SOC 2 Type II or HITRUST as a minimum vendor qualification.
-If your organization is in that situation, document this gap explicitly in any vendor evaluation.
+- **No SOC 2 Type II yet.** Medi is pursuing it but has not completed the audit cycle.
+Health systems, large physician groups, and FQHCs with formal vendor security requirements often require SOC 2 Type II or HITRUST as a minimum.
+If that describes your clients, document the gap in any evaluation.

-No HITRUST certification yet.
-HITRUST certification consolidates HIPAA, NIST, ISO 27001, and PCI DSS requirements into a single audit framework and is increasingly required by large payers and hospital systems as a vendor condition.
-Medi does not hold HITRUST certification.
-For enterprise billing companies whose book includes hospital clients with HITRUST vendor requirements, this is a binary compatibility issue.
+- **No HITRUST yet.** HITRUST folds HIPAA, NIST, ISO 27001, and PCI DSS into one framework and is increasingly required by large payers and hospital systems.
+Medi does not hold it.
+For a book with hospital clients that mandate HITRUST, this is a binary compatibility issue.

-No published enterprise SLAs.
-Medi does not publish contractual uptime SLAs.
-For a PE-backed billing company with portfolio reporting obligations, or a billing company that has contractual service-level commitments to its own clients, the absence of an externally-published SLA with remedies may not fit the procurement framework.
+- **No published enterprise SLAs.** Medi does not publish contractual uptime SLAs with remedies.
+For a PE-backed firm with portfolio reporting obligations, or one carrying service-level commitments to its own clients, that may not fit the procurement framework.

-No public API or custom integration layer.
-If your organization needs to connect Medi to a proprietary data warehouse, a custom analytics platform, a legacy clearinghouse relationship, or an EHR via HL7 feeds, Medi does not currently support those integrations.
-Enterprise RCM platforms like Waystar and athenaIDX are built with enterprise integration teams in mind.
-Medi is not at that point.
+- **No public API or custom integration layer.** Connecting Medi to a proprietary data warehouse, custom analytics, a legacy clearinghouse, or an EHR over HL7 is not supported today.
+Enterprise platforms like Waystar and athenaIDX are built for that; Medi is not there yet.

-No enterprise support tier.
-Medi's current support model is not structured around dedicated account teams, SLA-backed response times, or enterprise escalation paths.
-A billing company managing fifty-plus practices that requires named account management and contractual support commitments should clarify the current support structure directly before signing.
+- **No enterprise support tier.** The support model is not structured around dedicated account teams, SLA-backed response times, or escalation paths.
+If you need named account management and contractual support commitments, clarify the current structure before signing.

-Clinical documentation integrity is not in scope.
-If any of your client practices are hospital outpatient departments or involve complex inpatient billing, CDI is likely part of the revenue cycle workflow.
-Medi does not include CDI, DRG validation, or clinical documentation improvement capabilities.
+- **Clinical documentation integrity is out of scope.** Hospital outpatient departments and complex inpatient billing usually involve CDI.
+Medi does not include CDI, DRG validation, or documentation improvement.
 Waystar and athenahealth do.

 ---

-What software needs to do at this scale
+What software has to do at this scale

-Multi-level permission architecture.
-The permission model has to support billing-company administrators, practice-level account managers, functional specialists with cross-practice access, offshore staff with restricted scope, and client-facing users with read-only access to their own practice data.
-Single-tier permissions or practice-by-practice instance models do not work at this scale.
+**Multi-level permissions.** The model has to support billing-company admins, practice-level account managers, cross-practice functional specialists, scope-restricted offshore staff, and client-facing read-only users.
+Single-tier permissions or per-practice instances do not work here.

-Cross-practice analytics with client-grade output.
-Reports have to work in two directions: inward-facing for operations (where are my worst-performing payers across the book, which practices are above 90-day aging threshold) and outward-facing for client relationships (here is your practice's monthly performance summary).
-Systems that produce only one type of reporting leave a gap that gets filled with manual spreadsheet work.
+**Two-directional reporting.** Reports have to face inward for operations (worst payers across the book, practices above the 90-day aging threshold) and outward for clients (a practice's monthly performance summary).
+One-directional reporting leaves a gap that fills with manual spreadsheets.

-Enrollment management at portfolio scale.
-A fifty-practice billing company may have several hundred active payer enrollment relationships across EDI, ERA, and EFT.
-Tracking renewal dates, managing trading partner agreements across clearinghouses, and onboarding new practices' enrollment without losing ERA flow is a genuine operational discipline.
+**Enrollment at portfolio scale.** A fifty-plus book may carry several hundred active EDI, ERA, and EFT enrollments.
+Tracking renewals, managing trading-partner agreements across clearinghouses, and onboarding new practices without losing ERA flow is a real discipline.
 Software that treats enrollment as an afterthought creates recurring onboarding delays.

-Audit logging with appropriate retention and scope.
-At this scale, PHI access logging is not just a compliance checkbox — it is a management tool.
-Who accessed which records, when, and under what permission is operationally relevant when you have offshore staff, multiple client practices, and a security incident response obligation.
+**Audit logging with real scope and retention.** PHI access logging is a management tool here, not a checkbox: who accessed which records, when, under what permission.
 HIPAA Security Rule §164.312(b) requires audit controls; enterprise clients may require six or seven years of retention and on-demand export.

-Reliable ERA exception handling at volume.
-A fifty-practice billing company may receive hundreds of ERA files a day.
-The exception workflow — held lines, PLB segments, recoupments, write-off tolerance decisions, posting variances — has to be efficient at that volume.
-A system that requires manual review of every exception line at high volume is not a workflow problem, it is a staffing problem.
+**ERA exception handling at volume.** A fifty-plus book may receive hundreds of ERA files a day.
+Held lines, PLB segments, recoupments, write-off tolerance, and posting variances have to clear efficiently.
+A system that needs manual review of every exception line at volume turns a workflow problem into a staffing problem.

-Custom payer behavior and client billing rules without collisions.
-Practice-level billing rules (specific payer fee schedules, write-off policies, modifier handling) have to layer cleanly on top of system-wide defaults without creating conflicts that a biller has to manually adjudicate.
-At fifty practices, the combinatorial space is large enough that bad rule architecture shows up as recurring error patterns.
+**Layered billing rules without collisions.** Practice-level rules (payer fee schedules, write-off policies, modifier handling) have to layer cleanly over system defaults.
+At fifty practices the combinatorial space is large enough that bad rule architecture shows up as recurring error patterns.

 ---